IMAF Approved Installer — London & the South East

 What IMAF is, who can apply, and what it pays for.

-IMAF is the UK Government's long-term fund to replace waking watch with common fire alarm systems in eligible residential buildings awaiting remediation.
+IMAF is the UK Government's fund to replace waking watch with common fire alarm systems in eligible residential buildings awaiting remediation.
 It launched on 1 April 2026 and is designed to run continuously until at least 2035.

 It directly replaces the Waking Watch Replacement Fund, which closed on 31 March 2026, and builds on over £100 million in government funding that has gone into the predecessor schemes since 2020.
 The NFCC has been clear in its guidance that building owners must move to install common fire alarm systems as quickly as possible — IMAF provides the financial mechanism to do exactly that.